techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

 - external notifications (SNS/email) in case of trouble
   - ansible failures
   - dig @localhost tests
-- how to detect if RDNS Forwarder is oversubscribed (i.e. instance_type is too small)
+  - metrics suggest that RDNS Forwarder may be oversubscribed (i.e. instance_type is too small)